 Training supervisors in the workplace.

 Once you’ve come up with a workplace drug and alcohol abuse policy, the next step is to train supervisors in the workplace.
 Supervisors have frequent direct contact with employees and are best suited to notice when things go wrong.
 A Supervisory Training Program should prepare them to identify and know how to deal with substance abuse issues that they notice among employees.
-Make it clear that their role isn’t to diagnose or treat substance abuse but identify and refer such employees for further assistance.
+Make it clear that their role isn’t to diagnose or treat substance abuse, but to identify and refer such employees for further assistance.

 Supervisors need to understand the Substance Abuse Policy and explain it to employees.
 They should be trained on various drugs and the common signs of abuse to look out for as well as what to do once they identify employees showing any of those signs.